karaoc/dayz.test/[Server-Hosting]-BaseBuildingSettings.md

 - 1 = You are not restricted to only build/deploy inside a territory.

 ### "DeployableOutsideATerritory"
 Array of string.
-Only used if TerritoryMode is set to 1.
-Put every classname of the item, you want to be able to be placed outside of the territory.
+Only used if AllowBuildingWithoutATerritory is set to 0.
+This list of classnames are the items you will be able to deploy outside the territories.

 ### "DeployableInsideAEnemyTerritory"
 Array of string.
-Put every classname of the item, you want to be able to be placed in the territory where you are not a member of him.
+This list is used for raiding purposes.
+All the classnames listed here will be deployable inside the territory of your ennemies.
+It's recommended to only allow raiding devices or traps.

 ### "CanCraftVanillaBasebuilding"
 Bool.